izzyandrade/hackerrank-interview-prep-kit/README.md

 The answers are initially going to be in Typescript, but I intend to add Python solutions in the near future.

+All solutions are approved with 100% test success.

 ## Installation

 Install project dependencies by running: